anuragiiits/Topcoder-Challenge-API-Wrapper/README.md

 ## Running tests

-Following environment variables need to be set up before running the tests
+Following environment variables need to be set up before running the tests (or directly run the `npm run test` command to use the `.env` file provided)

 ```bash
 - TEST_AUTH0_URL